Without a doubt, one of the most overlooked strategies to burn fat, balance hormones, and recharge energy, is to get natural sunlight.

 - Helps ward off osteoporosis and osteopenia by increasing the intestinal absorption of phosphorus and calcium.
-CAUTION: It does NOT however, dictate where calcium will deposit in your body.
+CAUTION: It does NOT, however, dictate where calcium will deposit in your body.
 This is where K2 comes in.
 Those taking vitamin D3 supplementation must be aware to take K2 along with it ideally in a 10 to 1 ratio.

 - Vitamin D from sunlight is a natural blood cleanser.
 It acts as a natural antibiotic that assists White Blood Cells in clearing infections.
 It does this by stimulating immune cells to make a protein called cathelicidin in your skin.
 Ever wonder why your skin clears up after being in the sun?
 This is why.
 By the way, vitamin D from supplements doesn’t have the same effect.
-This reaction doesn’t happen very well in your gut, but works beautifully in your skin and with interactions with the sun.
+This reaction doesn’t happen very well in your gut but works beautifully in your skin and with interactions with the sun.

 The sun, your eyes and it’s link to hormonal balance

-Research shows that the light received from the sun through the retina is delivered directly to the superchiasmatic nucleus (SCN) in the hypothalamus.
+Research shows that the light received from the sun through the retina is delivered directly to the suprachiasmatic nucleus (SCN) in the hypothalamus.
 This in effect stimulates the release of your compound hormone pharmacy, namely cortisol and dopamine to give you the sense of energy and motivation to literally, crush it and make stuff happen!

-In a nutshell, morning sunlight helps your body produce melatonin (to later release it at night and help you sleep), balance cortisol (to wake you up and be productive during the day), and turn on the mechanisms to have healthy leptin signalling (to control appetite and have a feeling of satiation).
+In a nutshell, morning sunlight helps your body produce melatonin (to later release it at night and help you sleep), balance cortisol (to wake you up and be productive during the day), and turn on the mechanisms to have healthy leptin signaling (to control appetite and have a feeling of satiation).

-The simple reason the sun can produce electricity via solar panels is that it’s photons interact with atoms in the solar panel, knock off a few electrons from the atoms, and create electricity.
+The simple reason the sun can produce electricity via solar panels is that its photons interact with atoms in the solar panel, knock off a few electrons from the atoms, and create electricity.

 Think of your skin as solar panels.
 When you are outside and the sun is shining directly on your bare skin, a powerful chain reaction occurs that powers up the energy centers in your cells (the mitochondria).